kiokomutunga/elevateScalffold/README.md

 # Invoice Backend — Repository Scaffold

-This document is a professional, ready-to-use scaffold for an **Invoice Backend** repository you can push to GitHub.
+ ready-to-use scaffold for an **Invoice Backend** repository you can push to GitHub.
 It includes a recommended file structure, key files (full code snippets), CI workflow, API documentation, and instructions to initialize and publish the repo.

 ---